MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-platform-import-export.md

 ### Option 2: Import by bringing your own source file

 If you're an advanced user and know the required columns for a given table for Dataverse tables, define your own Excel or CSV source file.
-Follow the steps in [Import the file.](#import-the-file).
+Follow the steps in [Import the file](#import-the-file).

 ### Troubleshoot mapping errors with Excel